5 Indoor Activities for Toddlers on a Rainy Day - Baby Chick

 4. Get Sensory

 Toddlers love to experience different textures with their fingers.
-Sensory play is one of the best ways to entertain a toddler and is vital to a young child’s learning.
+Sensory play is one of the best ways to entertain a toddler and is crucial to a young child’s learning.
 Here are two quick and easy ways you can make a fun sensory experience for your toddler:

 Glitter Flubber